mizcaroll/Netplatoon-WP/wp-content/plugins/astra-sites/readme.txt

 7. Free Images by Pixabay right inside the WordPress media popup.

 == Changelog ==

+v2.6.2 - 10-March-2021

+- Improvement: Used better and optimised way to show the initial sites and pages list on Starter Template dashboard.
+- Improvement: Block Templates - Used version.json instead of package.json to manage the dependency.
+- Improvement: Block Templates - Now users can suggest their required templates via suggestion link.
+- Improvement: Block Templates - Added filter to disable the Block Templates. - https://wpastra.com/docs/filter-to-remove-starter-templates-button/
+- Fix: Block Templates - Retained the selected block pattern category filter after switching between Pages/Patterns tabs.
+- Fix: Rectified the invisible icon from the 'View Site' button.
+- Fix: Brizy pages initially not showing any content.

 v2.6.1 - 17-February-2021
 - Fix: Version file was missing due to Auto-Release command.